matthiasprobst/h5RDMtoolbox/docs/userguide/ld/index.rst

 locally return a small fallback page that opens the original IRI in a new tab;
 machine-readable RDF requests still return ``404`` when no triples are found.
-The server keeps one shared graph for all served files and loaded enrichment graphs, so SPARQL queries can run across the whole local view quickly.
+The server keeps one shared graph for all served files and loaded enrichment graphs, so combined SPARQL queries can run across the whole local view quickly.
 Entity resolution still returns the first matching local HDF5 subject when the same IRI appears in multiple served files.
 Use ``--local-iri-pattern`` only when graph nodes should show local resolver links for selected external IRI patterns, for example Zenodo DOI IRIs.
 If a fragment identifier (``#...``) is passed in a URL, encode it as ``%23`` because browsers